magesguild/MPMII-Z180_RCBUS-BINDIST/readme.md

 included in the scm directory.
 S9 is for the SC792 and the S6 build is for the SC126.

-Use minicom and your chip programmer to flash this to your memory module.
+Use minipro and your chip programmer to flash this to your memory module.

 From here you can install CP/M 2 using the contents of the scm\_apps directory.
 You will need to reboot between installing DOWNLOAD.COM and XM.COM.
 Simply send